 Big Welcome Offer Bonus

 Exactly how much those points are worth depends on how you travel.
-It doesn't help that Hilton award rates can be all over the map, with the cheapest properties as low as 15,000 or so points a night to 120,000 or even 150,000 points for top luxury resorts – and sometimes, closer to a million points.
+It doesn't help that Hilton award rates can be all over the map, with the cheapest properties as low as 15,000 or so points a night to 120,000 or even 200,000-plus points for top luxury resorts – and sometimes, closer to a million points.
+Not to mention, Hilton has been on a devaluation rampage over the last year, drastically increasing rates to book many of its best properties.

 That's because Hilton Honors points can sometimes be stronger when the cash prices are at their highest, whether you're booking a top-dollar resort or a hotel during a massive event when rates typically skyrocket.
-For example, I just redeemed 50,000 points for a stay in downtown Indianapolis while Taylor Swift is in town in early November.
+For example, back in 2024, our editor Kyle redeemed 50,000 points for a stay in downtown Indianapolis while Taylor Swift was in town in early November for her Eras Tour stop.

 The cash cost?
 Over $1,300!
-That meant my Hilton points got me 2.7 cents in value apiece!
+That meant Hilton points were worth 2.7 cents apiece!

 Getting that much value out of your Hilton points is not a slam dunk by any means, as Hilton's points rates can also track closely with cash prices.
 But if you're picky and flexible, it's still possible to get outsized value from these points at the right properties.

-That alone stands out: No other credit card in the marketplace offers you the ability to earn top-tier status just by holding a credit card.
-Without the Hilton Aspire Card, you have to stay at Hilton properties 60 nights (or 30 stays) in a calendar year to earn Diamond status.
+Still, earning Diamond status just for holding the card stands out: Without the Hilton Aspire Card, you have to stay at Hilton properties 60 nights (or 30 stays) in a calendar year to earn it.

 That's a big deal because of the great benefits Diamond members get.